annabush092/SyncedIn-frontend/README.md

   add posts and tags
   Add follow/unfollow button to profile- maybe make the button its own component...
   JWT auth
+  have JWT auth control the rest of the fetch requests in App

 Not priority:
   after JWT - allow users to edit their profile - think of a good way to approach this